This beloved wild cat needs no introduction.

 Basically, as Loveridge et al. (2010a) note, there are two very different kinds of interaction between lions and people:

-We also overexploit lions, steal their prey for bushmeat, and break up their habitat.
+People also overexploit lions, steal their prey for bushmeat, and break up their habitat.

 - African lions: Vulnerable.
+More information.

 Lion taxonomy has long been controversial.
 Some authorities place all fossil lions in the modern species, “P. leo,” while others recognize a number of extinct species, for example, “P. spelea,” the cave lion, and “P. atrox,” the North American lion.